 Students may also opt to do the MDiv and the MTS, MCL or the Common MA degrees concurrently.
-Students who select this option are allowed to share one year of full-time course work (24 units) in common between the two degrees for a total of 102 units for the MDiv/MCL or MA degrees or 96 units for the MDiv/MTS degrees.
+Students who select this option are allowed to share one year of full-time course work (24 units) in common between the two degrees for a total of 96 units for the MDiv/MCL or MA degrees or share 18 units for a total of 90 units for the MDiv/MTS degrees.
 This is the equivalent to at least four years of full-time course work (24 to 27 units per year), or a student may enroll on a part-time basis, thereby extending the length of time for completion of the concurrent degrees for a maximum of seven years.
-As with the concurrent MDiv/MTS, MCL, or MA degree, the particulars for this option must be worked out with the student's faculty advisor.
+The particulars for this option must be worked out with the student's faculty advisor.